-- Keep machine, attachments and accessories in safe working order. - Allow a machine to cool at least five minutes before storing.
+- Keep machine, attachments and accessories in safe working order. - Never store the machine with fuel in the fuel tank inside a building where ignition sources are present, such as hot water and space heaters, clothes dryers, etc. - Allow machine to cool at least five minutes before storing.
 Never tamper with safety devices.
-Check their proper operation regularly. - Check bolts and screws for proper tightness at frequent intervals to keep the machine in safe working condition.
-Also, visually inspect machine for any damage. - Before cleaning, repairing, or inspecting, stop the engine and make certain the tines and all moving parts have stopped.
-Disconnect
+Check their proper operation regularly.

-- the spark plug wire and ground it against the engine to prevent unintended starting. - Do not change the engine governor settings or over-speed the engine.
-The governor controls the maximum safe operating speed of engine. - 6.
-Maintain or replace safety and instruction labels, as necessary. - Follow this manual for safe loading, unloading, transporting, and storage of this machine. - Always refer to the operator's manual for important details if the machine is to be stored for an extended period. - If the fuel tank has to be drained, do this outdoors. - Observe proper disposal laws and regulations for gas, oil, etc. to protect the environment. - 11.
+- Check bolts and screws for proper tightness at frequent intervals to keep the machine in safe working condition.
+Also, visually inspect machine for any damage. - Before cleaning, repairing or inspecting, stop the engine and make certain the tines and all moving parts have stopped.
+Disconnect the spark plug wire and ground it against the engine to prevent unintended starting. - Do not change the engine governor settings or over-speed the engine.
+The governor controls the maximum safe operating speed of the engine. - Maintain or replace safety and instruction labels, as necessary. - 8.
+Follow this manual for safe loading, unloading, transporting and storage of this machine. - Always refer to the Operator's Manual for important details if the machine is to be stored for an extended period. - 10.
+If the fuel tank has to be drained, do this outdoors. - 11.
+Observe proper disposal laws and regulations for gas, oil, etc. to protect the environment. - 12.
 According to the Consumer Products Safety Commission (CPSC) and the U.S. Environmental Protection Agency (EPA), this product has an Average Useful Life of seven (7) years, or 130 hours of operation.
 At the end of the Average Useful Life have the machine inspected annually by an authorized service dealer to ensure that all mechanical and safety systems are working properly and not worn excessively.
 Failure to do so can result in accidents, injuries or death.